Ajman Crown Prince approves emirate's energy strategy 2030 - www.lokmattimes.com

 Ajman Crown Prince approves emirate's energy strategy 2030

-Ajman [UAE], December 24 (ANI/WAM): Sheikh Ammar bin Humaid Al Nuaimi, Crown Prince of Ajman and Chairman of Ajman ...
+Ajman [UAE], December 24 (ANI/WAM): Ammar bin Humaid Al Nuaimi, Crown Prince of Ajman and Chairman of Ajman Executive ...

 The Crown Prince highlighted that this strategy provides a clear path toward achieving a sustainable, secure, and advanced energy system by 2030, with a focus on sustainability, innovation, governance, and creating development opportunities to enhance the quality of life.